SorenHeinze/Principal-Component-Analysis-with-missing-data-handling/README.md

 ## Description
 This software was written in connection with a PhD course about "Multivariate data- and meta-modelling".
-I wanted to understand the math and principles behind the Principal Component Analysis (PCA) taught there and though: what better way then to write the software myself.
+I wanted to understand the math and principles behind the Principal Component Analysis (PCA) taught there and thought: what better way then to write the software myself.

 I will not go into the details what PCA is.
 The wikipedia article is a good starting point.
 However, in very short: PCA allows to discover underlying patterns (the components) in data that may explain the distribution of the given data in a better way then just the measured variables.